yuevan10284/-Tennis-Match-Video-Analysis-/README.md

 # Tennis Match Video Analysis 🎾

 ## Introduction 📜
 This project analyzes Tennis players in a video to measure their speed, ball shot speed, and number of shots.
-This project will detect players and the tennis ball using YOLO and also utilizes CNNs to extract court keypoints.
-This hands-on project is perfect for polishing your machine learning and computer vision skills. 🚀
+This project will detect players and the tennis ball using YOLO and also utilizes CNNs to extract court keypoints.🚀

 ## Output Videos 📹
 Here is a screenshot from one of the output videos: